Best Online Engineering Programs in Wisconsin (2026)

 How does Engineering pay in Wisconsin compare to other states?

-Wisconsin offers competitive entry-level wages, though median salaries are currently 10.4% below the national trend.
+Wisconsin offers competitive wages for engineering professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Wisconsin a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for engineering in Wisconsin?